Link2Let is a leading provider of mid market rent and market rent homes throughout Central Scotland.

 - References – we require a satisfactory reference from your current landlord and/or employer.

-- What is included in Link2Let MMR properties?
+- What is included in Link2Let properties?

 - Carpet flooring throughout (vinyl flooring in kitchens and bathrooms)

 - White goods – details of the white goods included can be found in the property advert